nicklockwood/SwiftFormat/README.md

 Release notes
 ----------------

+Version 0.9.1

+- Fixed bug where `trailingCommas` rule would place comma after a comment instead of before it

 Version 0.9

 - Added `blankLinesBetweenScopes` rule that adds a blank line before each class, struct, enum, extension, protocol or function